Debojyoti7/Solar_Energy_Prediction_SRRA/README.md

 The complete bird’s eye view of the proposed Test bed Framework depicting the workflow for Data Collection/Curation, Data Mining/Analytics and Supervised Learning Methods study, analysis, and experimentation on custom regional meteorological data (here data from East India) for Solar power forecasting and prediction.

+Please see the paper for more details.

 ![My Image](assets/Solar-Flow-Intro.png)

 ##  The Prediction Framework

 Our generic prediction framework which is used for all the machine learning (ML) models we use in this study:

+Here, we use a set of trained and tested Ensemble Learning models.
+Please see the paper for more details.

 ![My Image](assets/Model_diagram.png)